ppc64le-cloud/knative-tkn-upstream-ci/docs/knative/testing-local-using-kind.md

 ### 4. Edit `.env`.

+To run tests for a Knative project, update the relevant environment variables such as the project name, branch, and other required settings.
+These variables are typically defined in a `.env` file.

-Update the Knative repo project name, branch and other environment variable required to run the test.
-To update the variable values refer `ppc64le` prow  Knative job configs: [knative-prow-jobs](https://github.com/kabhiibm/test-infra/tree/master/config/jobs/periodic)
+Refer to the `ppc64le` Prow Knative job configurations for guidance: [knative-prow-jobs](https://github.com/kabhiibm/test-infra/tree/master/config/jobs/periodic)

 For example: `.env` file for `operator` testing